-In Eqn. \eqref{eqn:standard_nxn_conv}, the standard convolution is simply a sum of $1 \times 1$ convolutions on shifted inputs.
+In Equation \eqref{eqn:standard_nxn_conv}, the standard convolution is simply a sum of $1 \times 1$ convolutions on shifted inputs.
 The function $\mathcal{S}_k$ maps the input $\mathbf{X}$ to the corresponding shifted input $\mathbf{X}^k_{:,:,:}$.
 The standard convolution uses the common shifted input with integer-valued shift amounts for index $k$.
-Fig. \ref{fig:reformulated_conv} illustrates our reformulated $n \times n$ convolution, if we can share the shifted inputs regardless of the kernel index, especially, $\mathcal{S}_k(\mathbf{X}) =\mathcal{S}(\mathbf{X})$, the standard convolution will be simplified as the $1 \times 1$ convolution as shown in Eqn. \ref{eqn:simplify_standard_nxn_conv}.
-In this paper, we proposed an shift function $\mathcal{S}$ which is an invertible and tractable form of the Jacobian determinant.
+Figure \ref{fig:reformulated_conv} illustrates our reformulated $n \times n$ convolution, if we can share the shifted inputs regardless of the kernel index, especially $\mathcal{S}_k(\mathbf{X}) =\mathcal{S}(\mathbf{X})$, the standard convolution will be simplified as the $1 \times 1$ convolution as shown in Equation \ref{eqn:simplify_standard_nxn_conv}.
+In this paper, we propose a shift function $\mathcal{S}$, which is an invertible and tractable form of the Jacobian determinant.

-\section{Invertible $n \times n$ Convolution}
+\section{Invertible $\boldmath{n} \times \boldmath{n}$ Convolution}

 In this section, we first introduce our proposed Invertible Shift Function and then present invertible $n \times n$ convolution in details.